 - Specified occupations with their own OT rules.
 Certain workers are not entitled to OT pay, such as camp counselors, live-in nannies and household workers, personal attendants, agricultural workers, and some of the employer’s relatives.

 - Independent contractors.
 Workers who maintain control over how their work is produced and produce such work for a specified pay are not entitled to OT.

 - Employees with an alternative workweek schedule.
 An alternative work schedule would involve a written agreement between a group of employees and their employer that the workers may work up to 10 hours a day without overtime pay.

 Receiving Adequate Wages

-Wage and overtime issues arise when an employer fails or refuses to compensate a wage worker for time spent working.
-In these cases, there are two ways an employee can address the issue: 1) file a complaint 2) file a lawsuit.
+Wage and overtime violations occur when an employer fails or refuses to properly compensate a wage worker for time spent working.
+In these cases, there are generally two ways an employee can address the issue:

 In addition to filing a complaint, an employee may also file suit against an employer in a court of law.
 The purpose of a suit of this nature is to recover back pay or lost wages due to the employer’s violation of wage and overtime laws.
 When violations are found, employees are eligible to receive compensation for up to 2 years of back pay or 3 years if the violation was willful.

 Don’t Let Wage and Overtime Issues Go Unaddressed